What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 Keep in mind that you cannot normally break the iteration of forEach()

 (other than a tricky way to throw an error to stop the iteration, which is a cheap hack).
-The method will always iterate over all the items.
+The method normally iterates over all the items.

 If your case requires an early break from the cycle, a better option is the classic for or for..of.